Square Root Calculator

 How to simplify square roots?

 At first, let's ask a question which square roots can be simplified.
 To answer it, you need to take the number which is after the square root symbol and find its factors.
 If any of its factors are square numbers (4, 9, 16, 25, 36, 49, 64 and so on), then you can simplify the square root.
 What is special in those numbers?
 They can be respectively expressed as 2², 3², 4², 5², 6², 7² and so on.
 According to the square root definition, you can call them perfect squares.
 We've got a special tool called the factor calculator which might be very handy here.
 Let's take a look at some examples:

 - can you simplify √27?
 With the calculator mentioned above, you obtain factors of 27: 1, 3, 9, 27.
 There is 9 here!
 This means you can simplify √27.

 - can you simplify √15?
 Factors of 15 are 1, 3, 5, 15.
 There are no perfect squares in those numbers, so this square root can't be simplified.

 So, how to simplify square roots?
 To explain that, we will use handy square root property we have talked about earlier, namely, the alternative square root formula:

 √x = x^(1/2)

 We can use those two forms of square roots and switch between them whenever we want.
 Particularly, we remember that power of multiplication of two specific numbers is equivalent to the multiplication of those specific numbers raised to the same powers.
 Therefore, we can write that:

 (x * y)^(1/2) = x^(1/2) * y^(1/2) ⟺ √(x * y) = √x * √y,

-How can you use that knowledge?
-The argument of a square root is usually not a perfect square you may easily calculate, but it may contain a perfect square amongst its factors.
+How can you use this knowledge?
+The argument of a square root is usually not a perfect square you can easily calculate, but it may contain a perfect square amongst its factors.
 In other words, you can write it as a multiplication of two numbers, where one of the numbers is the perfect square, e.g.,